yzhong52/ascii_tree/readme.md

 ## Usage

-The input file has the following format:
+The input file follows the markdown syntax:

 ```
-Root
+#Root
-#Child 1
+##Child 1
-##Grandchild 1
+###Grandchild 1
-##Grandchild 2
+###Grandchild 2
 ```

-Here, `#` indicates a nested child.
+Here, an extra `#` indicates a nested child.

-With the above content in a file `examples/with_grandchildren.txt`, we can render the tree like this:
+With the above content saved in an input file `examples/with_grandchildren.md`, we can render the tree like this:

 ```
-cargo run -- --input examples/with_grandchildren.md
+ascii_tree --input examples/with_grandchildren.md
              ┌──────┐
              │ Root │
              └──┬───┘